Learning Fair Classifiers with Partially Annotated Group Labels: Introduction

 \section{Introduction}

-Recent advances of deep neural networks (DNNs) have witnessed promising outcomes even in societal applications, such as credit estimation \cite{khandani2010consumer}, crime assessment systems \cite{brennan2009evaluating, COPMAS}, automatic job interviews \cite{nguyen2016hirability}, face recognition \cite{buolamwini2018gender, wang2019racial}, and law enforcement \cite{garvie2016perpetual}.
-However, DNNs are often more inaccurate to a particular group (\eg, darker-skinned females) than other groups (\eg, lighter-skinned males) \cite{buolamwini2018gender}, \ie, DNNs are discriminatory.
-This can cause severe societal impacts, \eg, underestimating achievements by students from poorer backgrounds in the UK \cite{ukstudentalgorithm}.
-To mitigate the issue, \textit{fairness-aware learning} has recently emerged; a model should not discriminate against any group with sensitive attributes, \eg, age, gender, or ethnicity.
+Recent advances of machine learning (ML) models have witnessed promising outcomes even in societal applications, such as credit estimation \cite{khandani2010consumer}, crime assessment systems \cite{brennan2009evaluating, COPMAS}, automatic job interviews \cite{nguyen2016hirability}, face recognition \cite{buolamwini2018gender, wang2019racial}, and law enforcement \cite{garvie2016perpetual}.
+However, machines are often more inaccurate to a particular group (\eg, darker-skinned females) than other groups (\eg, lighter-skinned males) \cite{buolamwini2018gender}, \ie, machines are discriminatory.
+To mitigate the issue, \textit{fairness-aware learning} has recently emerged; a model should not discriminate against any demographic group with sensitive attributes, \eg, age, gender, or race.